 Also called raster-to-vector conversion (RTV).
 The process of automatically converting a raster (bit-mapped) image into a vector (CAD) drawing.

-White Level is a setting in scan programs used if one has an original with a background that is not completely white.
-To get the background to appear as pure white one can set the White Level to a lower value.
+White level is a setting in scan programs used if an original has a background that is not completely white, but ought to be.
+To get the background to appear as pure white, the white level can be set to a lower value.

-An adjustment made that will determine the amount of highlight detail in an image.
-The white point should be set so that the lightest part of an image will only just have zero detail
+An adjustment that will determine the amount of highlight detail in an image.
+The white point should be set so that the lightest part of an image will only just have zero detail.

-The CIE system is based on the description of color as a brightness (luminance) component Y (as described above), and two additional components X and Z. The spectral weighting curves of X and Z have been standardized by the CIE, based on statistics from experiments involving human observers.
+The CIE system is based on the description of color as a brightness (luminance) component Y, and two additional components X and Z. The spectral weighting curves of X and Z have been standardized by CIE, based on statistics from experiments involving human observers.
 XYZ tri-stimulus values can describe any color.

 The ability to enlarge or shrink the view of the picture in a window.
 Zoom does not alter the size of the final scanned picture; it only provides a better view while creating a selection border on the screen.